mvila/on-save/README.md

 # savey-wavey

+`apm install savey-wavey`

 An atom plugin for triggering shell scripts on save events.

 ## Usage
 Create an `.on-save.json` file at the root of you project.